Kerr Kriisa

-Kerr Kriisa (born 2 January 2001) is an Estonian college basketball player for the Cincinnati Bearcats.
-He previously played for the Arizona Wildcats, the West Virginia Mountaineers, and the Kentucky Wildcats.
+Kerr Kriisa (born 2 January 2001) is an Estonian basketball player who played college basketball for the Arizona Wildcats, the West Virginia Mountaineers, the Kentucky Wildcats and the Cincinnati Bearcats.
 Listed at 6 ft 3 in and 190 lbs, he plays the point guard position.
 A native of Tartu, he has competed with Estonian junior national teams on multiple occasions.

 Early career

 2016–2018: Early years

 Kriisa played for the youth teams of his hometown club BC Tartu since he was 12 years old and debuted with Tartu Ülikool in the 2016–17 KML season at the age of 15.
 In September 2017 he signed with Brose Bamberg and started playing in their affiliate team Baunach Young Pikes.
 His stint in Germany was cut short due to periostitis and he returned to Estonia for treatment.

 2018–2020: Žalgiris

 In August 2018, he signed with Žalgiris.
 In his first year with the Kaunas team Kriisa played on the Lithuanian second league (NKL) team Žalgiris-2 and also for the youth team in the Euroleague Basketball Next Generation Tournament.
 He was awarded with the MVP and All-Tournament Team honours at the Kaunas Qualifying Tournament.
 Kriisa averaged 17.3 points, 4.7 assists and 2.7 rebounds over 7 games in the 2018–19 season of Next Generation Tournament.

 Kriisa made his EuroLeague debut for Žalgiris on 25 October 2019 and scored his first point from a free throw as Žalgiris defeated LDLC ASVEL 70–56 in the Regular Season Round 4 game.
 In November 2019 Kriisa was sent on loan to another Lithuanian team CBet Prienai to gain experience in the Lithuanian Basketball League (LKL).
 His loan spell ended in January 2020 and Kriisa returned to Žalgiris-2.